-Gundavajhala was one of 300 participants at “Innovate for Impact: Improving Access to High Quality Mental Health Care,” a one-day workshop earlier this year at Verily Life Sciences in South San Francisco to explore how innovation and technology could improve mental health care in California.
-The workshop was organized by the California Mental Health Services Oversight and Accountability Commission and multiple partners to encourage mental health consumers, stakeholders and providers, county officials and private sector partners to think in new ways about serving clients like Gundavajhala.
+More than 300 participants attended “Innovate for Impact: Improving Access to High Quality Mental Health Care,” a one-day workshop earlier this year at Verily Life Sciences in South San Francisco to explore how innovation and technology could improve mental health care in California.
+The workshop was organized by the California Mental Health Services Oversight and Accountability Commission and multiple partners to encourage mental health consumers, stakeholders and providers, county officials and private sector partners to think in new ways about serving clients.

 The Commission was created when voters in 2004 passed Proposition 63, the Mental Health Services Act.
 The Commission’s mandates includes working with counties to make the best use of about $100 million dedicated each year to new or adaptive approaches in community mental health, including the use of technology.